-Curry is ubiquitous in Indian cooking, and like most people, store-bought curry powder is one of those spices we keep at the back of our panty indefinitely.
-I use to think curry was a spice on its own like ginger and may have used it once a year for an obscure recipe.
+Curry is ubiquitous in Indian cooking, and like most people, store-bought curry powder is one of those spices we keep at the back of our pantry indefinitely.
+I used to think curry was a spice on its own, like ginger, and I may have used it once a year for an obscure recipe.
 But as a rule, it wasn’t a go-to condiment.
-That all change when I blended up my first batch.
-It was as if I had discovered gold.
-Now I use it almost as much as salt & pepper.
-Perfect for oven-roasted vegetables like cauliflower and potatoes.
+That all changed when I blended up my first batch.
+Now I use it almost as much as salt & pepper in soups, on roasted potatoes, and vegetables.

-Toasting the seeds releases the oils and brings out the fragrant aroma.
+Toasting the seeds and whole spices releases the oils and brings out the fragrant aroma.
 Blend up a batch in your spice grinder.
-I guarantee you’ll never go back to store-bought again.
+I guarantee you’ll never go back to store-bought curry again.

-Recipe notes: What you will need: Mixing bowl spoon/whisk, skillet, and airtight container for storage.
-Active prep time:10-minutes.
+Recipe notes: What you will need: A mixing bowl, a spoon/whisk, a skillet, and an airtight container for storage.
+Active prep time: 10 minutes.
 Difficulty level: Very easy

 Ingredients: